Apply to vote by post

 You can apply for a postal vote for 1 election, a set period of time or permanently.
 Note that immediately prior to an election, any new postal vote applications can only be accepted for that election up to 5pm 11 working days before polling day.

-If you choose a permanent postal vote you are still legally required to refresh your signature every 5 years to make sure we have a copy of your current signature.
+If you choose a permanent postal vote you are still legally required to refresh your signature every 5 years (although this is reducing to every 3 years from 2023) to make sure we have a copy of your current signature.
 We will contact you when it is time to do so.

 How to vote by post